What Is the Role of an Executor in Estate Planning?

 To avoid these issues, some co-executors may agree to give up their role, leaving the executor’s role to just one individual.
 Or all appointed co-executors could waive their appointment and appoint someone else instead.

 - Trustees.
 An executor is an individual who executes a will.
-“A trustee,” on the other hand, “is a person who would distribute things under the inter vivos or [living trust] of an individual.
-In either event [as an executor or trustee], that person… has a duty to follow what either the will or the trust says in ordering the distribution to children, parents, family members, friends, charities, or whatever the case may be,” says Michael.
+“A trustee, on the other hand, is a person who would distribute assets under the inter vivos or [living trust] of an individual.
+Whether an executor or trustee, that person has a duty to follow what the will or the trust says in ordering the distribution to children, parents, family members, friends, charities, or whatever the case may be,” says Michael.

 - Administrators.
-“When you don’t have a will,” he says, “the person in Ohio is named the administrator.”
-Administrators “make certain that the proceeds of your estate are distributed pursuant to how [your state’s] statute of descent distribution orders it to be transferred, which may be different from how the person who passed away wanted.”
+“When you don’t have a will, the person in Ohio is named the administrator.
+Administrators make certain that the proceeds of your estate are distributed pursuant to how [your state’s] statute of descent distribution orders it to be transferred, which may be different from how the person who passed away wanted.”

-How To Name an Executor of an Estate?
+How Do You Appoint the Executor of an Estate?

 An executor’s job includes several essential tasks: